Best Product Management Tools for Indie Hackers in 2025

 Pricing: Free

-Key Features: Weekly insights from Sam and Jordan on real product launches and AI tools.
+Key Features: Weekly insights into what real builders are creating, product launches, and AI tool explorations.

-Best Use Case: A must-listen for indie hackers looking for actionable advice from real practitioners rather than commentators.
+Best Use Case: Perfect for indie hackers looking for inspiration and actionable advice from fellow founders.

 Listen to Built This Week